Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Experimental Results

 \subsection{Ablation study.}

-We mainly conduct ablation studies on three key hyperparameters of our AA-based method: \\ \textbf{The number of FPI for operator under AA.} We vary the number of AA(1)-FPI iterations among $\{1, 2, 3, 5, 8\}$.
+We mainly conduct ablation studies on the following key hyperparameters of our AA-based method: \\ \textbf{The number of FPIs under AA.} We vary the number of AA(1) iterations among $\{1, 2, 3, 5, 8\}$.
 Our study shows that increasing the iterations at each inference step improves the HPSv2 score, while the IR score stabilizes once the iteration number reaches 2.
-Given that the computational cost scales with the number of FPIs, we recommend setting FPI $= 2$ in practice as an optimal trade-off between computational efficiency and generation quality. \\ \textbf{The choice of damping factor for Damped AA.} We vary the AA damping factor among $\{0.1, 0.3, 0.5, 0.7, 1\}$.
+Given that the computational cost scales with the number of FPIs, we recommend setting FPI $= 2$ in practice as an optimal trade-off between computational efficiency and generation quality. \\ \textbf{The sensitivity of AA hyperparameters in terms of relative change.} We further evaluate the sensitivity of AA hyperparameters using the relative change $r$ defined in Section~\ref{subsec:Accelerated prediction gap decay under Anderson Acceleration.}.
+In Table~\ref{tab:aa_relative_change}, we report $-r$ under different AA window sizes $m$, damping factors $\beta$, and FPI iterations $K \in \{3,4,5\}$, where a larger value indicates a stronger reduction of the prediction gap.
+The results are stable across a broad range of $(m,\beta)$ choices.
+In particular, the simple setting $m=1,\beta=1.0$ consistently achieves the best relative reduction for all tested $K$, supporting our default choice AA(1,1) in the main experiments in Section~\ref{subsec:class to image generation} and \ref{subsec:text to image generation}. \\ \textbf{The choice of damping factor for Damped AA.} We vary the AA damping factor among $\{0.1, 0.3, 0.5, 0.7, 1\}$.
 Empirical results suggest that a damping factor $\beta \in \{0.5, 1.0\}$ consistently yields peak performance for the operator $G(x,t)$. \\ \textbf{The choice of window size for AA.} We evaluate the AA window size across $\{1, 2, 3, 4, 5\}$.
 While a window size of 3 yields the best performance for the operator $G(x,t)$ in terms of HPSv2 and IR scores, a larger window size entails higher computational overhead (more FPIs).
-Therefore, we adopt a window size of 1 in practice for efficiency. \\ We also give some qualitative results, as shown in Figure~\ref{fig:ablation_qualitative}.
-Our CFG-MP+ adapts well with different choices of these three AA hyperparameters.
+Therefore, we adopt a window size of 1 in practice for efficiency.